paclic2023/paclic2023.github.io/_posts/2023-11-30-roundtable.md

   blog
 ---

-# Career Development in Linguistics and Language Sciences

-## In the time of Big Data and GenAI

 **A Roundtable for PhD Students and Young Scholars in Linguistics and Language Sciences**

 **Time**: 11:00-12:30 am, 2 September 2023